J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 <h3>Stage 5 - Map STDIN/STDOUT and STDERROR to the new socket for remote shell capabilities</h3>

-For this stage we will be duplicating the file descriptor of our newly created socket and provide it with the basic shell capabilities and we will be using the [dup2](https://man7.org/linux/man-pages/man2/dup.2.html) syscall for this purpose.
+For this stage we will be duplicating the file descriptor of our newly created socket and provide it with the basic shell capabilities.
+The [dup2](https://man7.org/linux/man-pages/man2/dup.2.html) syscall will do nicely for this purpose.
 We need to provide the file descriptor of our newly created socket and the integer assigned to STDIN (0), STDOUT (1) and STDERROR(2) to dup2.

 ```c++
 dup2(new_sock, 0);